 My name is Wesley Kennedy, and I have a wonderful wife named Jennifer.
-I have two sons, Ashton who is in tenth grade and Adam who is in second grade.
-I have been a teacher for fifteen years.
+I have two sons, Ashton who is in eleventh grade and Adam who is in third grade.
+I have been a teacher for sixteen years.
 I specialize in Science, History and Technology.
 I have spent my summers taking and teaching workshops in these areas.
 Each summer I teach Educator's Space Academy and have made friends from all around the world there.
-I have taken students to Dauphin Island Sea Lab for the last twelve years and Camp McDowell for five years.
+I have taken students to Dauphin Island Sea Lab for the last thirteen years and Camp McDowell for six years.
 I really enjoy teaching the gifted students of Limestone County.

 The Gifted Students in Limestone County are bused to the Limestone County Career Technical Center for classes.
 Students spend two and a half hours per week in the gifted class.

 Third Grade-The third grade students will focus on several different units of study.
 These units include; Career Exploration, CSI, Beginning Flight Principles, Lego Robotics, PowerPoint Technology, and Space History.

 Fourth Grade- Fourth Graders will focus on several different units of study.
 One unit we will study is the Lunar X Prize Competition.
 In this unit students will work in teams to design, build and demonstrate a working Lunar Lander and Lunar Rover.
 Inside the lander and rover will be an "eggstronaut" that will have to survive.
 The landers will be dropped from the roof of the school.
 Rovers will be released down a short ramp.